wtlin1228/blog/content/blog/0015-make-an-eslint-plugin/index.md

 }
 ```

-Besides, providing a meta object containing `type`, `docs`, `fixable`, `schema`... can make the rule more complete.
+Besides, make the rule more complete by providing a meta object containing `type`, `docs`, `fixable`, `schema`, ...etc.

 Note: `Program:exit` is helpful when the rule needs to wait until the whole file is parsed.

 ### Rule - Test File

 Remember to configure the correct parser for your `ruleTester`.
-For example, set the parser to `@babel/eslint-parser` if you want to use ES6 features.
+For example, set the parser to `@babel/eslint-parser` if you want to use ES6+ features.

 ```js
 import { RuleTester } from "eslint"